 If you have not already set a deadline for finishing your novel, breaking the process down into reasonable goals, do so now.
 If you want to finish your book in six months, how many pages or words do you need to write each month?
 How does that break down into weeks and days?

 Keep track of your daily writing in a way that encourages you.
-Use a spreadsheet, lists in a notebook or something you hang on the wall near your writing space.
+Use a spreadsheet, lists in a notebook or a calendar hung on the wall near your writing space.

 6. Give yourself permission to write badly

-In her book on writing, Bird by Bird, Anne Lamott famously encouraged her readers to write terrible first drafts.
-She reassured us that we all write bad first drafts, and that the bad first draft must be written in order to avoid writer’s block and get to the second, better draft.
+In her book on writing, Bird by Bird, Anne Lamott encouraged her readers to write terrible first drafts.
+She reassured us that we all write bad first drafts, and that the bad first draft must be written in order to get to the second, better draft.

+This is where many of us lose confidence.
+We expect everything we write to shine on first attempt.
 Give yourself permission to write something that is less than perfect or even very bad.
 Chances are it is not as bad as you think it is.
-Even if it’s terrible, nobody needs to see it until you’re ready.
+Even if it’s terrible, nobody other than a coach and/or editor needs to see it until you’re ready.

 7. Tackle another part of your story

 Mind mapping begins with a central idea or concept written in a circle in the centre of the page.
 From this point, you can connect other ideas and concepts as they come to you.
-[The first step in Now Novel’s idea finder is another way to find a motivating central idea.
+[The first step in Now Novel’s idea finder is a brainstorming process in miniature.
 Try it now.]

 Turn finding ideas for a book or for individual plot points into a game.
 See how many ideas you can come up with in 15 minutes, or force yourself to come up with 25 story ideas as quickly as possible.